L3DEVIL/VphonegagaInject/README.md

 Likely yes and no, but we don't support compiling projects on Android device.
 Please do not ask for help

-### Can you help me mod (name of game) or can you do mod service?

-No, this is not about spoonfeeding.
-Request for game modding is beyond the scope of this project, so please DO NOT ask regarding to game modding unless you need help with the mod menu.

-### Do you have project of someones mod menu including game codes for example MITO Team mod?

-No, because they used this template and they created their own mod with it, we don't support nor work with them.
-Ask the right owner who have them, example if mod is created by MITO Team, ask MITO Team, NOT me.
-I, we LGL Team are the wrong persons to ask.

 ### How can I соntact you?
 After you readed everything, you can соntact me.